 Students requesting an accommodation or academic adjustment based on pregnancy, childbirth or a related medical condition should contact the Office of ACCESSibility.
-Students may be asked to complete an intake form and provide supporting documentation.
-The student and the Director of ACCESSibility, or a designee, will engage in an interactive process, which may include considering a
+Students may be asked to

 B. Accommodations related to breastfeeding

 In recognition of the importance and benefits of breastfeeding for mothers and infants and in compliance with state and federal law, Mercy College supports the rights of nursing mothers at school, and is dedicated to making its best effort to accommodate requests from nursing mothers for a private space to express breast milk on campus.
 Students should consult with the Office of ACCESSibility to determine where dedicated lactation rooms exist on each Mercy campus.
 If no dedicated space has been identified, the student can work with the Office of ACCESSibility to identify an appropriate space in which the student can express milk.
 The room must be clean, private, and comfortable, have an electrical outlet, chair, and a table, and have nearby access to a sink with running water and paper towels.